-What is Neonatal Respiratory Distress Syndrome?
+What Is Neonatal Respiratory Distress Syndrome?

 Neonatal respiratory distress syndrome, also known as hyaline membrane disease, is a condition where the lungs of the infant have not developed fully at the time of birth, leading to improper functioning of the organ.
-Healthy lungs are of utmost importance for a newborn baby’s survival and babies with neonatal respiratory distress syndrome may experience difficulty in breathing normally.
+Healthy lungs are of utmost importance for a newborn baby’s survival, and babies with neonatal respiratory distress syndrome may experience difficulty in breathing normally.

 Causes and Risk Factors for Respiratory Distress Syndrome in a Newborn

 Premature birth is one of the major causes of respiratory distress syndrome in newborn babies.
 Premature babies lack surfactant, a substance that facilitates the expansion and contraction of the lungs.
-It also helps to keep alveoli, small air sacs in the lungs, open.
+It also helps to keep alveoli, which are small air sacs in the lungs, open.
 This deficiency can lead to breathing difficulties and lung problems.

 The syndrome can also be caused due to genetic problems related to lung development in the child.